Job JSON specification¶

 }

-Tasks: List or dictitionary of tasks - files and directories to transfer, see party and path notation below.
+- Tasks: List or dictionary of tasks - files and directories to transfer, see party and path notation below.

-A task is a file or folder to transfer, a job can contain multiple tasks but must at least contain one. accsyn support different methods of supplying tasks with in the payload:
+A task is a file or folder to transfer, a job can contain multiple tasks but must at least contain one. accsyn supports different methods of supplying tasks within the payload:

 A) Relaxed structure of transfer job payload (single file):